Yelp/uwsgi_metrics/docs/source/index.rst

 ==========================

 It takes approximately 30us to log a metric on a 2.3GHz Xeon E5.
-The :py:func:`uwsgi_metrics.timer` context manager adds a further 20us, to give a total of approximately 50us.
+The :py:func:`uwsgi_metrics.timing` context manager adds a further 20us, to give a total of approximately 50us.

 As a very rough guideline, you're probably not going to notice the overhead of